 Colorado voters approved Proposition 118 in November 2020, paving the way for a state-run Paid Family and Medical Leave Insurance (FAMLI) program.
 The FAMLI program will ensure all Colorado workers have access to paid leave in order to take care of themselves or their family during life circumstances that pull them away from their jobs — like growing their family or taking care of a loved one with a serious health condition.

-Because the rate has already been set, this formula is used to calculate premiums:
+Because the rate has already been set until 2025, this formula is used to calculate premiums: